 Young Actress Dies at 43

 Emilie Dequenne, the award-winning Belgian actress whose breakthrough role in “Rosetta” earned her the Best Actress award at the Cannes Film Festival in 1999, died Sunday at the age of 43 in a hospital near Paris.
-Her family and agent confirmed to AFP that she succumbed to adrenocortical carcinoma, a rare cancer of the adrenal gland that she had been battling since her diagnosis in 2023.
+Her family and agent confirmed that she succumbed to adrenocortical carcinoma, a rare cancer of the adrenal gland that she had been battling since her diagnosis in 2023.

 Dequenne’s career began with her starring role in the Dardenne brothers’ film “Rosetta” when she was just 18 years old.
 Her powerful performance as a young woman struggling to find work and maintain her dignity earned her immediate acclaim and launched her successful acting career.
 The film itself was also awarded the Palme d’Or (Golden Palm) at the 1999 Cannes Film Festival, making for a remarkable dual achievement.